-Over time, we expect the new clinic to become a perioperative service, with a greater focus on Enhanced Recovery after Surgery (ERAS) processes and protocols.
+Over time, we expect the new clinic to become a perioperative service, with a greater focus on optimization of patients, and an Enhanced Recovery after Surgery (ERAS) approach to many service lines.
 Eventually, it also will provide pre-habilitation for patients in need of baseline health improvements prior to surgery.